MarcoPelazza/ACTAM_project_Thrillizy/README.md

 Thank you for all the late-night study sessions, dinners, discussions, and suggestions for mutual improvement.
 It has been a pleasure working with you, and I hope this will be the first of many projects we develop together.
 ### Panettieri

 In general, throughout my studies, I have done few group works to develop a project.
 Undoubtedly, this is the one in which I felt most comfortable.

-The goal was achieved, and it was done in pleasant work sessions, all thanks to my colleagues.
+It was certainly not easy; there were moments of difficulty, but all were overcome with a smile during pleasant work sessions, and in the end the goal was achieved, all thanks to my colleagues.

 ### Pelazza